 2. Open Rate

-What is a good open rate for email marketing?
+What is a reasonable open rate for email marketing?
 If you’re aiming for 100%, you will be disappointed!
-A recent survey by Constant Contact showed the following average email open rates:

 There are many ways to increase your email open rate.
-Emails with personalized subject lines have higher success rates.
+Sending emails with personalized subject lines have higher success rates.
 Create compelling, targeted messages that speak to your customers’ present wants and needs.

 3. Click-Through Rate (CTR)

 Your click-through rate (CTR) represents the percentage of people who clicked on a link in your email.
-If your CTR is low, it’s a good indication that your messaging isn’t prompting your customers to take action.
+If your CTR is low, it’s a good indication that your messaging isn’t enticing your customers to learn more.

 If you’re not split testing your email campaigns, you should be.
-Running A/B tests is a concrete way to discover what marketing approach is reaching your audience more effectively.
+Running A/B tests is a concrete way to discover which marketing approach is reaching your audience more effectively.

 4. Conversion Rate

 Is your email prompting your customers to take action?
 Conversion does not always mean a sale.
 A conversion could be signing up for a newsletter, filling out a contact form or requesting a free ebook.
 Ultimately, all roads lead to conversion rate as a critical metric to track.